-While Ooma Office and Vonage for Business do have some similarities in what they offer, there are differences in pricing, features, service, and reliability.
-Let’s look at the aspects of each phone service so you can decide which one is best for your business.
+On one level, Ooma Office Pro and Vonage for Business might appear to be similar.
+After all, both services let you make business phone calls.
+However, there are differences in pricing, features and other capabilities.
+Let’s look at each phone service’s aspects to decide which one is best for your business needs.

 How do the VoIP companies stack up against one another?